Roman Catholic Diocese of Hexham and Newcastle: Present

 There are presently 214 diocesan priests (57 of whom are retired) and six permanent deacons serving 183 parishes.
-A number of religious orders are also present in the diocese, including the Passionists, the Jesuits, the Carmelites, the Poor Clares and the Sisters of Mercy.
+A number of religious orders are also present in the diocese, including the Passionists, the Jesuits, the Carmelites, Mill Hill Missionaries, the Poor Clares and the Sisters of Mercy.

+21st century bishops

-In 2005 Bishop Dunn reorganised the structure of the diocese and curia.
-He introduced five episcopal areas.
-These areas are arranged geographically and are known as Northumberland, Newcastle and North Tyneside, Sunderland and East Durham, South Tyneside, Gateshead and North West Durham, and Cleveland and South Durham.
-At the same time he appointed the man who would ultimately be his successor, Canon Seamus Cunningham, as vicar general.
+In 2004, Kevin Dunn was appointed the 12th Bishop of Hexham and Newcastle by Pope John Paul II, and was consecrated on 25 May 2004 at St Mary's Cathedral, Newcastle upon Tyne.
+He appointed the man who would ultimately be his successor, Canon Seamus Cunningham, as vicar general.
 He also appointed a new chancellor for the curia and a new episcopal vicar for religious.

 Following the death of Bishop Dunn on 1 March 2008, the College of Consultors elected Canon Seamus Cunningham as the Diocesan Administrator.
-On 9 January 2009 it was announced that Pope Benedict XVI had appointed him to be the new bishop of the diocese.
+On 9 January 2009 it was announced that Pope Benedict XVI had appointed him to be the 13th Bishop of Hexham and Newcastle.
 He received his episcopal ordination on Friday, 20 March 2009 – the feast day of St. Cuthbert – the diocesan patron.

+In February 2019, Robert Byrne was appointed as the 14th Bishop of Hexham and Newcastle.
+Three years later, in December 2022, he announced his resignation from the position and returned to the congregation at the Oxford Oratory.

+The See of Hexham and Newcastle was sede vacante for a short period following Pope Francis' acceptance of the resignation of Robert Byrne in December 2022.
+On 14 June 2023, it was announced that Pope Francis had appointed Stephen Wright to be the 15th Bishop of Hexham and Newcastle on 14 June 2023.
+He was installed in St Mary's Cathedral on 19 July 2023.